Gajol/IT-Notes/Notes/Application/Architecture/ApplicationCloudReferenceArchitecture.md

 Relevant Technologies:
 - __MFA__: MFA providers
 - __Secrets__: Externalization of secrets from K8s with secrets vault providers.
 A principle is k8s secrets "arent' secret".
 They are externalized with external vault providers.
-- __Short TTL & SIEM__: short-lived tokens issued and tracked via secrets vault providers with full integration into SIEM tools
+- __Short TTL & SIEM__: short-lived tokens (TTL - Time to Live) issued and tracked via secrets vault providers with full integration into SIEM tools
 - __Segregration__: public-cloud providers account segregation controlled with coarser grained security groups and fine-grained k8s network policies, with break glass user access only.

 ## Lessons Learned